 \subsection{Initial Reasoning Trace Generation}

 Let

-denote a MHQA dataset, where $q_i$ is a query, $c_i$ denotes the context (either retrieved or given), and $a_i^*$ is the gold answer.
-Given an input $(q, c)$, a student reasoning model $M_\text{S}$ generates a reasoning trace $p$ and a predicted answer $\hat{a}$:
+denote a MHQA dataset, where $q_i$ is a query, $c_i$ denotes the context, and $a_i^*$ is the gold answer.
+The context $c_i$ is either retrieved or given.
+Given an input $(q, c)$, a student reasoning model $M_\text{S}$ generates a reasoning trace $p$ and a predicted answer $\hat{a}$,